-The definitions of harm vary because when the regulation was written, harm thresholds were aligned with existing notification systems to reduce the burden on providers.
+The definitions of harm vary slightly between health service bodies and all other providers.
+This is because when the regulation was written, harm thresholds were aligned with existing notification systems to reduce the burden on providers.

 It is possible for an incident to trigger the harm threshold for NHS trusts, but not for other service types, or vice versa.

 It is helpful to remember that the statutory duty relates to the provision of regulated activities, and so you should follow the notifiable safety incident definition relating to the type of organisation or provider you are working within.